intel/ccc-linux-guest-hardening/docs/getting_started.md

 ## 4. Define a new Harness

-Launching a custom harness is trivial at this point - just modify the Linux kernel build or kAFL fuzzer configuration and re-start the fuzzer.
+Launching a custom harness is almost trivial at this point: modify the Linux kernel build or `kafl.yaml` and re-start the fuzzer.

-The interesting part is to actually identify an interface/function that should be fuzzed, and interfacing with the guest kernel kAFL agent to perform the desired input injection.
-The detailed workings and configuration options for the guest-side input injection are described in [kAFL Agent Implementation](kafl_agent.md).
+The interesting part is to identify an interface/function that should be fuzzed, and interfacing with the guest kernel kAFL agent to perform the desired input injection.
+To this end, start by reviewing the implementation and configuration options for the guest-side input injection are described in [kAFL Agent Implementation](kafl_agent.md).
+Take a look at some existing harness to understand how injection is performed.

-The following guides cover the main use-cases:
+The following guides describe the different approaches in more detail:

 - [Enumerating code paths with untrusted host input](https://intel.github.io/ccc-linux-guest-hardening-docs/tdx-guest-hardening.html#static-analyzer-and-code-audit)
 - [Enabling and fuzzing a new guest driver](https://intel.github.io/ccc-linux-guest-hardening-docs/tdx-guest-hardening.html#enabling-additional-kernel-drivers)